 How do I know if my caution/conviction is filtered?

 Some cautions and convictions will never be filtered from a DBS disclosure.
-This will be determined by the DBS only as a result of how serious the conviction is.
+This will be determined by the DBS as a result of how serious the conviction is.

 For a comprehensive list please see the DBS website.